 2 No amplified sound is allowed

 3 Display or prizes of live animals, fishes etc are strictly forbidden.
 Alcoholic beverages must not be sold or given as prizes to persons under 18.
-(See below).
+(See also Rule 7).

 4 No stallholder is allowed to trade on any part of the field or marquee except within their plot/table boundaries.
 This means that no one may walk around the site collecting money, distributing leaflets, advertising etc.

 5 It is the stallholder’s responsibility to ensure no rubbish is left behind.
 Failure to observe this requirement will result in non-participation in subsequent years’ Fairs.

 6 In order to allow us to distribute similar stalls around the field and in the marquee it is important that you specify the general type of stall, ie tombola, bric-a-brac, food (type of), games, jewellery, clothes, crafts, etc. Please be aware that if you sell items other than those specifically agreed with us you may be asked to stop trading.